For Faculty

 - Writing effective materials- Resumes, cover letters and LinkedIn

-- Networking – Engaging alumni and contacts in field of interest
+- Networking – Engaging alumni, employers, and other contacts in their fields of interest

 - Interviewing – Behavioral, Case (Consulting) and White Board (Technology)